Russia cracks down on media, protests as Ukraine war rages

 Despite the efforts to tightly control the narrative, Russians all across the country have spoken out against the war.
 Tens of thousands have signed open letters and online petitions demanding to stop it, and street protests in dozens of Russian cities have been happening almost daily since the attack began on Feb.
 24 — always followed by mass detentions.

 On Sunday, protests spanned from Siberia to St. Petersburg, with dozens of Russians taking to the streets in different cities.
-According to OVD-Info, a rights group that tracks political arrests, nearly 2,600 people were detained in 49 Russian cities on Sunday, part of over 10,000 people detained since Feb.
+According to OVD-Info, a rights group that tracks political arrests, more than 4,600 people were detained in 65 Russian cities on Sunday, part of over 13,000 people detained since Feb.
 24.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.